bachmeil/tiddlyd2/README.md

 - `--tiddlers`: If provided, is used as the name of the output file, but it only contains the tiddlers, not a full TiddlyWiki.
 Supports a workflow where the same tiddlers enter into multiple wikis, or where it's more convenient to construct one wiki in multiple parts.
 The output file is then included in a different wiki using option `--single` or `-s`.
 - `--strip`: Not currently stable.
 Part of the server implementation.
 - `--update`: Not currently stable.
 Part of the server implementation.

+## Patterns

+You can specify a pattern to use to narrow the files processed in a particular directory.
+You do that by appending the pattern to the end of the directory name inside `{}`.
+For instance, to limit processing to markdown files starting with z, you'd use `/path/to/dir{z*.md}`.
+Any patterns [described here](https://dlang.org/phobos/std_path.html#globMatch) are valid.
+Note that no escaping of `{` or `}` is necessary.

+## Task qualifiers

+You can specify one or more qualifiers to limit the tasks you query.
+A task qualifier is arbitrary text that starts with `@` and doesn't include newline characters.
+You specify one or more task qualifiers by appending them to the directory name, but prior to a pattern, if a pattern is provided.
+The specification `-t /home/fred/dir@foo@bar@baz{z*.md}` processes all open tasks in markdown files starting with z inside /home/fred/dir.
+On the other hand, the specification `-t /home/fred/dir@foo@bar@baz` does not include a pattern, so tasks will be pulled from all files in that directory.

+Separate tiddlers are created for tasks qualified with @foo, @bar, and @baz.
+Since there can be multiple qualifiers applied to a given task, individual tasks may appear in more than one of the created tiddlers.